paws-r/paws/paws.common/cran-comments.md

 There were no ERRORs or WARNINGs.
 There was one NOTE:

-  Days since last update: 2
+  Days since last update: 3

 ## Downstream dependencies

 Ran R CMD check on all downstream dependencies.
 All pass.

+## Resubmission

+This is a resubmission.
+This version skips a test on CRAN that fails in some CRAN test environments, but passes in other test environments.